 Just as most people would prefer not to have to spend much time contemplating their own death, most people would also prefer not to envision a life suffering from Alzheimer’s disease.
-If you have avoided thinking about the possibility, you are hardly alone; however, from an estate planning perspective, it is imperative that you do consider the possibility.
-If you develop Alzheimer’s in the future, someone else will need to take over control of your assets and make important decisions for you … [Read more...] about Can an Incapacity Planning Attorney Help Me Plan for the Possibility of Alzheimer’s?
+If you have avoided thinking about the possibility, you are hardly alone; however, from an estate planning perspective it is imperative that you do consider the possibility.
+If you develop Alzheimer’s in the future, someone else will need to take over control of your assets and make important decisions for you … [Read more...] about Planning for the Possibility of Dementia

 A legal guardianship can be granted when an adult becomes unable to handle his or her own affairs.
 To prevent a legal guardianship, you could use a certain type of power of attorney.
 Before we narrow our our focus on this dynamic, we should provide some general information about powers of attorney.
 Empowering a Representative There are circumstances that can exist that would call for the appointment of a representative to act on behalf of another person in a legally binding manner.
 The document … [Read more...] about Legal Guardianship and Powers of Attorney